7thLucas/full-app-6a422-4d16e-4836/_doc/product-overview.md

 ## What it is

-An internal **compliance audit system for client-facing employees at BSI** (Bank Syariah Indonesia).
-It lets the HR & Compliance function audit, score, and track every frontline staff member — Relationship Managers (RM), tellers, customer service, and other roles that deal directly with nasabah — against role-specific compliance standards, in one continuously up-to-date picture instead of a periodic manual scramble.
+An internal **compliance audit system for client-facing employees at BSI** (Bank Syariah Indonesia). **Line managers** use it as a daily tool to audit, score, and track each member of their own frontline team — Relationship Managers (RM), tellers, customer service, and other roles that deal directly with nasabah — against role-specific compliance standards, so manpower quality stays high at the point of customer contact.
+The **HR Director** sees those results roll up into one continuously up-to-date picture, instead of a periodic manual scramble.

 ## Who it's for

-- **HR & Compliance team (primary user / owner)** — runs audits, reviews results, monitors audit-readiness across the workforce.
-This is the requester's own function.
+- **Line managers (primary, daily users)** — audit and score the client-facing staff they supervise, flag gaps, and keep their team's quality up.
+The everyday hands on the tool.
-- **Compliance & HR leadership** — needs a real-time view of frontline compliance status and exposure ahead of internal audit or regulator (OJK) review.
+- **HR Director (top-level oversight)** — monitors audit-readiness and frontline manpower quality across teams and branches from a rolled-up view; needs the picture ahead of internal audit or regulator (OJK) review.
+The owner who requested this.
 - **Client-facing employees being audited** — RM, teller, customer service, and similar roles; the subjects of each audit and the people who must close gaps.